Rasa von Werder

-Rasa Von Werder (also known as Kellie Everts; born Rasa Sofija Jakstaite, July 16, 1945) is a German-born author, former stripper, female bodybuilder, photographer, and leader of her own Church/Religion.
+Rasa Von Werder (also known as Kellie Everts; born Rasa Sofija Jakštaitė or Jakstas, July 16, 1945) was a German-born author, former stripper, female bodybuilder, photographer, and spiritual leader.

 Personal life

-Kellie Everts, née Rasa Sofija Jakstaite, was born on July 16, 1945, in Calw, Baden-Württemberg, Germany.
-Her Lithuanian parents, Stasys and Regina Jakstas, had fled from Lithuania (then part of the Soviet Union) under Stalin.
-The family ended up in a displaced persons camp, and in 1949, boarded the naval ship USS Heintzelman bound for the US.
+Rasa Von Werder, née Rasa Sofija Jakstaite or Jakstas, was born on July 16, 1945, in Calw, Baden-Württemberg, Germany.
+Passed away in her home on June 5, 2026.
+She is of Lithuanian, Russian and Mongolian descent.
+Her parents, Stasys and Regina Jakstas, had fled from Lithuania (then part of the Soviet Union) under Stalin.
+They briefly lived in a displaced persons camp before travelling to the USA aboard naval ship USS Heintzelman.

-Rasa's parents were sponsored to stay in an ethnic community in Newark, New Jersey while her Grandmother, Aunt and Uncle moved to an estate in Waccabuc, New York, presiding over housekeeping, child care & grounds with horses.
-Her father, Professor Jakstas, assembled a Lithuanian school in the Annunciation Church auditorium, having previously founded the first State Teacher's College in Kaunas, Lithuania.
+Von Werder's family settled in a Lithuanian community in Newark, New Jersey, where her father helped to found a Lithuanian school.

-When her parents separated, she moved with her father to Williamsburg, Brooklyn.
-A month after finishing high school, she departed (with one of Marilyn Monroe's photographers) to Hollywood, CA, where she began a career in show business.
-She lived in Santa Monica across from the pier, where she married Stanley Everts in 1963 and had a daughter named Kellie.
-She later lived in the Pacific Palisades, then Beverly Hills, and finally Hollywood.
+At sixteen she moved (with one of Marilyn Monroe's photographers) to Hollywood, California, where she began a career in show business.
+She married Stanley Everts in 1963 and had a daughter named Kellie.
 Stanley Everts died in 1966.

-After ten years of living in California, she returned to Williamsburg, where she spent 17 years.
-She started a successful business and acquired $200,000 in savings, which she used to buy a house in Upstate New York, where she has lived ever since.
+After ten years of living in California, she returned to the Williamsburg neighborhood of Brooklyn, New York, where she spent 17 years.
+She started a successful business and acquired $200,000 in savings, which she used to buy a house in Upstate New York, where she has lived for the rest of her life.

-She married Richard Allan Von Werder in 2000 after being engaged since 1986, and they remained married until he died in 2002.
+She married Richard Allan Von Werder in 2000 after being engaged since 1986, and they remained married until his 2002 death.
 During her engagement and marriage, Rasa/Kellie maintained her celibacy, as their relationship was platonic, which Richard Von Werder understood was for the sake of God.